 Aid and development refers to activities undertaken in order to reduce poverty and address global justice issues that support sustainable development goals.
-In the non-government organisation sector this may occur through a range of engagements that includes community projects, emergency management, community education, advocacy, volunteer sending, provision of technical and professional services and resources, environmental protection and restoration, and promotion and protection of human rights.
+In the non-government organisation sector this may occur through a range of engagements that includes community projects, emergency management, community education, advocacy, volunteer sending, provision of technical and professional services and resources, environmental stewardship, sustainability and protection, and climate action, and promotion and protection of human rights.
 Not all of these aid and development activities are undertaken by signatories, however, these Principles form the basis of effective work in all of these areas.